-Internships and fellowships are available in each of our five Legal Programs areas.
-Depending on the Legal Program, interns and fellows perform a variety of tasks including client communication, investigation, drafting pleadings and legal writing, direct representation as appropriate under Illinois Supreme Court Rule 711.
-CGLA’s legal interns and fellows are provided the opportunity to develop their skills in litigation, advocacy, community education and case management.
+Consistent with our mission, our legal team removes barriers to equity in the criminal legal system in collaboration with staff social workers and through strategic partnerships with social service providers, government agencies, and other legal aid organizations.
+We expand our teams’ capacity through internships and fellowships in each of our practice areas: criminal and juvenile defense, criminal and juvenile records relief, housing law, and family law.
+Depending on the practice area and the assigned team, interns and fellows perform a variety of tasks including client communication, investigation, drafting pleadings and legal writing, and direct representation of clients if qualified under Illinois Supreme Court Rule 711.
+Through these experiences, CGLA’s legal interns and fellows can develop skills in litigation, advocacy, community education, and case management.

-The Housing Law Program represents individuals facing the loss of subsidized housing based on allegations of criminal activity of a household member or guest under HUD’s “one-strike” policy in both eviction court and voucher termination proceedings.
+In the housing law practice area CGLA represents individuals facing the loss of subsidized housing due to allegations of criminal activity by a household member or guest under HUD’s “one-strike” policy.
+We represent clients in both eviction court and administrative voucher termination proceedings.
 We also advocate for clients denied admission into subsidized housing programs based on their criminal record.

 CGLA will consider applicants based upon their commitment to public service and eligibility for Rule 711 licensure.
 Spanish-speaking ability is a plus.
 Those students who wish to extend their internship into the following semester will be given additional consideration.

-In addition to CGLA’s available PILI-funded internships (one each in the spring and summer) and fellowships (three in the summer), CGLA will provide support for applicants seeking outside funding or class credit where available.
+In addition to CGLA’s available PILI-funded internships (one each in the spring and summer) and fellowships (three in the summer), CGLA will assist applicants seeking outside funding or class credit.

 CGLA is an Equal Opportunity Employer and gives equal consideration to all qualified applicants without discrimination on the basis of race, sex, gender identity and expression, age, disability, religion, national origin, ancestry, military status, marital status, sexual orientation, or any other legally protected status.

-This agency is approved to host a Law Student Intern during the 2017 spring semester and during the summer of 2017.
+This agency is approved to host a Law Student Intern during the spring semester and during the summer.
 They are also approved to host Graduate Fellows.